HarshNandigamwar/Sigma-AI/README.md

 ## 🎉✨ AI Chat-bot: Your Intelligent Conversation Partner ✨🎉

 Excited to share my latest project: an innovative AI chat-bot powered by the Google Gemini API!
 This chat-bot is designed to deliver a seamless and intuitive user experience.
 With its unique and user-friendly interface, it offers a modern aesthetic and functionality that truly stands out.
 The responsive design ensures compatibility across all devices and screen sizes, providing a smooth and consistent interaction for every user.
-Built using HTML5, CSS3, and JavaScript, this project demonstrates clean code, efficient performance, and cutting-edge web development practices.
+Built using HTML5, CSS, and JavaScript, this project demonstrates clean code, efficient performance, and cutting-edge web development practices.

 ## ⭕ Key Features